iloveponies/120-hour-epic-sax-marathon/blorg.markdown

 % blorg blorg blorg
-% 120 hour epic
-% sax marathon

-## Synopsis

-In which we follow along an implementation of a blog engine.

-- State.
-- Using libraries.
-- Organizing code.
-- The principle of "simple".

-## Description

 This chapter is special in that there are no exercises.
 Instead, we will take an existing project and study its code and development.
+Some of the topics covered are:

+- State
+- Using libraries
+- Organizing code
+- The principle of "simple"

 ## Get the project